esper - API documentation

 def process(self):

-for ent, (rend, vel) in self.world.get_components(Renderable, Velocity):
+for ent, (rend, vel) in esper.get_components(Renderable, Velocity):

 your_code_here()